scaleflex/react-cloudimage-responsive/README.md

 Delay for processing an image after rendering component.

-**NOTE:** normally the parameter is not needed, but in some cases with integrating third part libraries it can fix wrong calculation of image container.
+**NOTE:** normally, the parameter is not needed but in some cases with integrating third-party libraries, it can fix wrong calculation of image container.

 ## <a name="image_properties"></a> Image properties